Tips for Parents

-Find a community.
-Because Usher syndrome is so rare, it may feel difficult to find a community of support that understands your challenges and experiences.
+Join the community.
+You are not alone.
+There are many ways to become part of a community of support that understands your experiences and can share theirs.
 The USH Blue Book connects individuals and families affected by Usher syndrome via email.
-Support exists and it helps to know you’re not alone.
-Whether you participate in the online forum or via email only, this community is a tremendous resource when you have questions, as well as positive anecdotes that can provide encouragement.
+This community is a tremendous resource when you have questions, as well as a great resource for tips and positive anecdotes that can provide encouragement.